*Please be aware that this is not medical advice as this is merely general information about our products*

 Vitamin D: helps maintain healthy bones and teeth by regulating the body's calcium and phosphate levels and can also help reduce cancer cell growth and control infections by strengthening the immune system.
 Just like Vitamin C, it is also an antioxidant that can reduce inflammation, aid in diabetes prevention and management, and prevent age-related diseases.

 Glutathione: helps reduce liver damage, lowers insulin resistance, and fight symptoms of respiratory diseases, autoimmune diseases, Parkinson's, and peripheral artery disease.
 It is also a powerful antioxidant made up of three different amino acids (glutamine, glycine, and cysteine), so it can reduce inflammation, aid in diabetes prevention and management, and prevent age-related diseases.

-Biotin: also known as B7, is a water-soluble vitamin found in foods such as eggs, milk, and bananas.
-Biotin is involved in a wide range of metabolic processes primarily related to the utilization of fats, carbohydrates, and amino acids.
+Biotin: also known as Vitamin B7, Biotin is involved in a wide range of metabolic processes primarily related to the utilization of fats, carbohydrates, and amino acids.
 It also influences cell growth and may help in maintaining blood sugar levels.
-Biotin is commonly supplemented for multiple conditions, such as hair loss, brittle nails, and nerve damage.
+Biotin is commonly supplemented for conditions such as hair loss, brittle nails, and nerve damage.
 Biotin is also thought to reduce inflammation, improve cognitive function, and increase HDL (good) cholesterol and decrease LDL (bad) cholesterol.